Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Existing Datasets

-\subsection{Existing Datasets}
+\section{Existing Datasets}

-A survey conducted by \cite{zhang2025survey} outlines the broad landscape of POI recommendation research, covering a wide range of models and architectures used in prior studies.
+A survey conducted by \cite{zhang2025survey} outlines the landscape of POI trajectory modeling research, covering a wide range of models and architectures used in prior studies.
 While it offers a high-level overview of the datasets used, it lacks a dedicated discussion or evaluation of POI datasets.
-We address this gap by analyzing commonly used datasets in the field and positioning our dataset within this context.
+We address this gap by analyzing commonly used datasets and positioning our dataset within this context.

 \paragraph{LBSN Check-in Data Sources}